crsl4/phylogenetics-class/lecture-notes/lecture5.md

 _Figure 9.2 in Warnow (2018) Computational phylogenetics_

+{: .highlight }
-# Why is it one of the most computationally intensive tasks?
+**Why is it one of the most computationally intensive tasks?**

-- Alignment can be not identifiable or unique
+Alignment can be not identifiable or unique.

-#### Example 9.1
+## Example 9.1
 Suppose that we knew the _true_ evolutionary events from sequence `ACAT` to `AGAT`.
 Suppose that we knew that it was not a substitution, but a deletion of `C` (thus creating `AAT`) followed by an insersion of `G`.
 Even in this scenario (when we know the truth), there are two ways to represent the alignment:
 ```
 AC-AT